 A healthy body encourages a healthy mind.

-Encourage your child to do things like ride a bike in their free time.
+Encourage your child to do to things outside by buying a cyclotricity bike so they can ride in their free time.

-You can also do outside activities together such as drawing with sidewalk chalk, swimming, throwing a ball, or even just going for a walk through nature.
+You can also do outside activities together such as drawing with sidewalk chalk, swimming, throwing a ball, or try an escape room Fort Worth.
+Visit https://www.kidsinthehouse.com/blogs/kidsinthehouse2/escape-room-games-how-to-play-with-your-kids to see how you and your child can enjoy playing at escape rooms together.
 Focus on things that combine left and right brain activities – it’s surprising how many kids today can’t play a simple game of catch.

 Make healthy eating fun